vtog/labGuides/source/ocp/local-mirror-registry.rst

       dir is created.
 This contains all the yaml objects necessary to connect to the disconnected registry.

-   .. important:: If you don't use the ''--since`` switch when mirroring, the
+   .. important:: If you don't use the ``--since`` switch when mirroring, the
       results are not cumulative.
 I highly recommend using this switch.

-If you don't, then the previously succsessful result will NOT be included.
-Its VERY important to manaully combine these results by backing up the original result and diffing the old and new files.
+      If you don't include this switch the previously succsessful result will NOT be included.
+It will be necessary to manaully combine the results by backing up the original result and diffing the old and new files.
 Without doing this the running cluster will be missing references which are required to install and maintain operators and images.

    .. code-block:: bash